 New techniques . . .

 There it all is, a domestic interior overlooking a busy street in taut perspective.
 The new oil medium builds, detail by detail, these gleaming surfaces and multiply reflecting shadows.
-Now Joseph, a dignified man intent on his craft, has a part to play in sacred history, other than as a joke and a cuckold.
-One sees the carpenter at work with the Holy Family soon after in a prominent Book of Hours.
+Now Joseph, as a dignified man intent on his craft, has a part to play in sacred history, other than as a joke and a cuckold.
 Not even an influential illuminated manuscript before Campin, by the Limbourg brothers, went so far.
+Soon after, one sees the carpenter at work alongside the Holy Family in a prominent Book of Hours.

-Now too, art students have to know by heart a new technique of hidden symbols, with icons not as emblems of the holy alone, but as the holy invested in nature.
+Now, too, viewers come to know a new technique of hidden symbols, with icons not as emblems of the holy alone, but as the holy invested in nature.
 Lilies on the table and a towel in its niche echo Mary's purity.
 The snuffed candle lends a dramatic hush to the Incarnation.
 The folds on Mary's dress shine as a star.
 They combine sudden wonder at the natural world with the slow movement of a ritual.